RT Just Registered As An Agent Of The Russian Government In The US

 "The National Security Division’s FARA Registration Unit is reviewing T&R’s filings for sufficiency," the statement added.

-In its January 2017 assessment of Russian interference, the intelligence community said RT was part of the Kremlin's influence campaign to sway the last US election.
+In its January 2017 assessment of Russian interference in last year's election, the intelligence community said RT was part of the Kremlin's influence campaign.

-RT, which is funded by the Russian government, said in September that the Justice Department had asked the network to register as a foreign agent.
+RT, which is funded by the Russian government, said in September that the Justice Department had asked it to register as a foreign agent.

 "The war the US establishment wages with our journalists is dedicated to all the starry-eyed idealists who still believe in freedom of speech.
 Those who invented it, have buried it," RT editor-in-chief Margarita Simonyan was quoted as saying at the time.